 With all these guidelines, remember that fresh milk which has been stored at room temperature or in a cooler before being placed in the fridge or freezer may not keep as long.
 That’s why you should always place milk in the fridge as soon as possible after expressing it.

 New research indicates that if baby doesn’t finish a bottle of expressed milk that has not been heated, the milk can be kept at room temperature for up to 4 hours, or kept for 24 hours if you put it in the fridge right away.
 Once the milk has been heated, it can sit at room temperature for up to 2 hours, but then should be discarded.
 Frozen milk that has been heated and offered to the baby can be refrigerated within 30 minutes and offered again for the next feeding, but discarded after that.

 - Human milk may separate into layers of milk and cream during storage.
 Many mothers take the milk out of the fridge and are shocked when it has separated into layers.
 I shudder to think of all the perfectly good milk that has been dumped because moms thought it had spoiled.
 The cream (hindmilk) in human milk rises to the top, just like cow’s milk.

-- Gently shake it to mix the fat that has separated.
-Breastmilk may look bluish, greenish, yellowish, or brownish according to what you have eaten recently, as well as the percentage of foremilk it contains.
-Foremilk expresses at the beginning of a pumping session may look thinner and bluish, like skim milk.
+- Breastmilk may look bluish, greenish, yellowish, or brownish according to the percentage of foremilk it contains.
+Foremilk expressed at the beginning of a pumping session may look thinner and bluish, like skim milk.
 Hindmilk expressed later in the feeding may look thicker or creamier, and have a yellow tint.
 The yellow tint is especially pronounced during the first week or so of nursing while the milk still contains colostrum.